ONSdigital/dp-zebedee-utils/content/README.md

 # dp-zebedee-utils/content

-Simple command line tool for generating the Zebedee-CMS directory structure and populating it with default content.
+Command line tool for generating the Zebedee-CMS directory structure and populating it with default content.

 Simply provide an absolute path to a directory for the generator to create the directory structure.
+In addition a personalised `/generated/run-cms.sh` is generated which can be used to run Zebedee in publishing/CMS mode using the dev local config.

 ### Build the binary